 The way in which you ask the child is also just as important as what you say.
-“Make sure to get on their level both figuratively and literally.
-You will get a much better reaction if you’re eye to eye,” he said.
+“Make sure to get on their level, both figuratively and literally.
+You will get a much better reaction if you’re eye to eye,” says Willard.

 Set Aside Time to Bond

-And if this is a child that only a bride or a groom knows well, Willard suggests that their partner spend time getting to also know them well leading up to the wedding.
+This is extra true if it's a child that only a bride or a groom knows well.
+Willard suggests their partner spend time getting to know the flower girl or ring bearer well before the wedding.
 “Kids don’t do great around strangers so you have to take the time to get to know them and for them to get to know you."

 Know Your Wedding Plans

-- Are you not having the parents in the bridal party and only their children?
-This can get sticky so make sure you are clear with who you are asking and have a plan for logistics as far as day-of and photos so the adults don’t make assumptions or feel left out.
+- Will the child's parents also be in the bridal party?
+This can get sticky, so make sure you are clear with who you are asking and have a plan for logistics as far as day-of and photos.
+This way adults don’t make assumptions or feel left out.

-- Are you still having a child-free wedding?
-If so, you will need to discuss childcare for after the ceremony if the young attendants are not invited to the reception.
+- Are you having a child-free wedding?
+If you're planning a child-free wedding, you will need to discuss child care for after the ceremony if the young attendants are not invited to the reception.
 If they are, prepare for other parents to potentially have questions about whether their child can also attend.

 - Are you requesting specific attire?
-Do you have your heart set on your little groomsman wearing a matching custom tux?
+Do you have your heart set on your ring bearer wearing a custom tux that matches the groomsmen?
 Have you already picked out a swoon-worthy dress for your flower girl?
 You will need to discuss both budget and outfit ideas with the parents so everyone is clear on who is paying for and approving attire.

 Flower Girl and Ring Bearer Proposal Ideas